k1LoW/tbls/README.md

 ### Document path

-`tbls doc` generates document in the directory specified by `docPath`.
+`tbls doc` generates document in the directory specified by `docPath:`.

 ``` yaml
 # .tbls.yml